Rythm73/Skin_Cancer_Classification/README.md

-# Multi-Class Skin Cancer Classification — Deep Benchmarking
+##Multi-Class Skin Cancer Classification — Deep Benchmarking

+---
 An end-to-end computer vision system for classifying 7 types of skin lesions using the [HAM10000](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000) dataset.
-This project benchmarks a custom CNN baseline against fine-tuned ResNet-50 and EfficientNet-B3 architectures, with a specific focus on handling severe class imbalance and ensuring model interpretability through Grad-CAM
+This project benchmarks a custom CNN baseline against fine-tuned ResNet-50 and EfficientNet-B3 architectures, with a specific focus on handling severe class imbalance and ensuring model interpretability through Grad-CAM.

+## Abstract
 ---

-## Abstract

 Skin cancer is the most common human malignancy.
 Early and accurate diagnosis is critical for patient outcomes, yet access to expert dermatologists is unequal globally.
 This project trains and compares three deep learning classifiers on the